remmadlog/MAL_Data_ESA/README.md

 # Data Analysis
 > See [section_DataAnalysis](section_DataAnalysis.md) for full information.

-## Summary: Brief MAL Data Analysis Over Time
+## Summary: Brief Data Analysis Over Time
 This is a high-level summary of trends in the MAL dataset, focusing on anime production, scoring, and engagement over time.

 ### Key Insights